Eccys/vocab-boost/CONTRIBUTING.md

 You use this app.
 You find value in it.
 You want to give back.

 This is not a charity.
-This is a mission.
-We don't need your applause; we need your input to make the app stronger, faster, and more effective.
+We need your input to make the app stronger, faster, and more effective.

-Here are the only ways to contribute.
+Here are the best ways to contribute.

 ---